Jerry-Tse/TimeSeries_AirQualityIndex/README.md

 ## Data Processing
 Including missing value treatments, and scaling of unit.

+When treating missing values, I decided to take average on the same hours within five sequential days, the detailed reasons are mentioned in the .ipynb with several graphs used as basis.

 ## Data Visualization
 Data exploration via hourly, monthly and yearly graph.